 About Bury Council

 Bury is part of the Greater Manchester Combined Authority (GMCA) and an active player in the Manchester City Region.
-We are closely involved in the development of the devolution proposals including those for Children’s Services.

 - Communities & Well-Being;